-What is a Credit Union
+What is a Credit Union?

+Credit union members, like bank customers, have access to checking and savings accounts, CDs, loan products, and credit cards.
 What makes a credit union different from any bank is that it is actually a cooperative financial institution that is owned and controlled by its members.
 Its members are those who use the institution, such as people who have a checking account, savings account, or loan.
 The purpose of the credit union is to promote savings and provide credit to its members.

 Can Credit Unions Compete with Banks?